dominickpastore/pymd4c/README.md

 `enter_block_callback`, `leave_block_callback`, `enter_span_callback`, and
 `leave_span_callback` all must accept two parameters:

-* `type` - An `int` representing the type of block or span.
-Will be one of the block type constants or span type constants (listed in "Module-Wide Constants" below).
+* `type` - A `md4c.BlockType` or `md4c.SpanType` representing the type of block
+  or span.
+See the "Enums" section for more info.
 * `details` - A `dict` that contains extra information for certain types of blocks and spans, for example, the level of a heading.
 Keys are `str`s.
   Values are `int`s, single-character `str`s, or (for `MD_ATTRIBUTE`) lists of